delida/MOACDocs-CHN/docs/appchain/JSONRPC.rst

 .. _scs_getExchangeInfo:

-Returns the Withdraw/Deposit exchange records between MicroChain and MotherChain for a certain address.
+Returns the Withdraw/Deposit exchange records between AppChain and MotherChain for a certain address.
 This command returns both the ongoing exchanges and processed exchanges.
 To check all the ongoing exchanges, please use scs_getExchangeInfo.

 *Parameters*